-|Leslie McCrory||Vaya Health SU Consultant|
+|Leslie McCrory||Vaya Health Substance Use Consultant|

-|Danielle Arias||Child SU Tx/Prevention Sub-Committee, Director & ESTR Program, RHA|
+|Danielle Arias||Child Substance Use Treatment Prevention Sub-Committee, Director & ESTR Program, RHA|

-|Chad Husted||Adult SU Tx/Continuum/Crisis Sub-Committee, Regional Director, October Road|
+|Chad Husted||Adult Substance Use Treatment/Continuum/Crisis Sub-Committee, Regional Director, October Road|

 |Dr. Craig Martin||Chief Medical Officer, Vaya Health|

-|Christina Dupuch||Chief Operating Officer, Vaya Health|
+|Christina Dupuch||Chief Community Operations Officer, Vaya Health|

 |Brian Ingraham||Chief Executive Officer, Vaya Health|

-|Doug Trantham||Director of Behavioral Health Service, Cherokee Indian Hospital Authority|
+|Doug Trantham||Director of Behavioral Health Services, Cherokee Indian Hospital Authority|

 |Kristi Case||Recovery Services Manager, Cherokee Indian Hospital|

-|Tom Wroth||Medical Director, CCNC|
+|Tom Wroth||Medical Director, Community Care of North Carolina|